New York to require face coverings in busy public places | Times Leader

 NURSING HOMES

-Cuomo said his administration will release “as much data as possible” on the nearly 2,500 people who’ve died in nursing homes of COVID-19 in New York since mid-March.
+New York will start requiring nursing homes to report positive COVID-19 cases and deaths to family members within 24 hours.
+The upcoming executive order also will include adult homes and other assisted living facilities.

-But New York is still refusing to release the numbers of fatalities at individual nursing homes, which account for about one of five of the virus-related deaths statewide.
+But the state is still refusing to release the numbers of fatalities at individual nursing homes, which account for about one of five of the virus-related deaths statewide.
 That’s in contrast to some other states.

 New York has released county-level data that showed 2,477 deaths at nursing homes and 583 deaths at adult-care facilities, largely in hard-hit New York City and its suburbs.